devmehq/devme-sdk-php/README.md

 ```

 ## Need Help?
-If you need help please drop us a message, and we would be glad to help @ [Contact us](http://dev.me/contact-us)
+If you need help please drop us a message, we would be glad to help @ [Contact us](http://dev.me/contact-us)

 ## Contributing